SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 The Cloud plan looks similar to Jump Start.
 For your information, the number of CPU cores and memory is not mentioned.
 You get 40GB plus SSD, which costs $100/mo.
 (A few points are not very clear here.)

-SiteGround has to say about their support: “Our support team is famous for being fast, friendly, and helpful.
+Here's what SiteGround has to say about their customer support: “Our Siteground team is famous for being fast, friendly, and helpful.
 Every year, our customers confirm this fact by giving us many five-star reviews and satisfaction rates close to 100%.”

-My personal experience was different; they did not want to help because my issue was out of the support “scope,” and when I complained on their Facebook group.
+My personal experience was different; they did not want to help because my issue was out of the Siteground customer service team “scope,” and when I complained on their Facebook group.
 I got banned immediately.
 Their employees are administrators and moderators on many Facebook groups, so be careful if you don't want to get banned.

 And it seems other folks have also experienced support problems.